lynzrand/chigusa/readme.md

 ![logo](res/img/chigusa_the_c0_compiler.png)

-Chigusa is a C0 compiler written in Rust.
+Chigusa is an unfinished C0 compiler written in Rust.
 This compiler is a homework of the _Compilation Principle_ class in BUAA.
 This project also features a custom virtual machine called Kurumi.

+## Progress

+- [x] Tokenizer
+- [ ] Parser
+- [ ] Compiler
+- [ ] VM Specs
+- [ ] VM
+- [ ] CLI

 ## About C0